 Grade 4, the most severe form of luxating patella, is when the kneecap is never properly in place, and will not stay even when manipulated.

 While the movement of the kneecap often happens quickly and appears painless, the movement can cause a quick jolt of pain each time this happens.
 With repeated occurrences, the cartilage can wear down, leading to bone-on-bone contact and more pain for the dog.

 Symptoms: A sudden yelp while running, limping, lameness, refusal to put weight on the leg.
 You may notice this happening occasionally, with limping and refusal to bear weight on the affected leg, followed by regular walking and running.

 Treatment: If your dog has Grade 1 patellar luxation, it is important to be proactive.
 Be sure that your dog is at a healthy weight because extra weight can cause more stress on the joint.
 Continue to exercise your dog because maintaining good muscle tone will help to keep the kneecap in place.
 Other recommendations are oral joint supplements and feeding an anti-inflammatory diet, both of which you should discuss with your veterinarian.

-Treatment: If left untreated, the grooves in the bones can gradually wear down, causing more frequent occurrences and pain, leading to possible arthritis.
-Patellar luxation is typically treated with surgery.
+Luxating patella, if left untreated or more severe, can cause the grooves in the bones to gradually wear down, leading to more frequent occurrences and pain, and possible arthritis.
+Severe patellar luxation is typically treated with surgery.
 The femur may undergo trochlear modification in which the groove is restructured to better contain the kneecap.
 The kneecap may be tied down to prevent deviation in the future in a procedure called lateral imbrication.